Borloxos/FiascoExtension/README.md

 - `-f | --fps`
     - Overrides the target fps of a decoded video file.
     - Default value: 25.

+- `ffmpegPath`
+    - Overrides the path that the ffmpeg binary is called from during encoding and decoding
+    - Default value: 'ffmpeg'

+- `cfiascoPath`
+    - Overrides the path that the cfiasco binary is called from during encoding
+    - Default value: 'cfiasco'

+- `dfiascoPath`
+    - Overrides the path that the dfiasco binary is called from during decoding
+    - Default value: 'dfiasco'

 - `--ffmpegArgs`
     - Additional arguments to be passed during the FFmpeg call when encoding of decoding.